UPDATED - FEBRUARY 2022

 d.
 Legal obligation

 Where the processing of your personal information is necessary for us to comply with a legal obligation to which we are subject.

 The personal information we hold about you will be provided to our staff and volunteers who require it in connection with our work and services.

-We will disclose your personal information to other Network members on request – this is one of the key purposes and benefits of your membership of the Network.
+If you become a member we will disclose your personal information to other Network members on request.
+This is one of the benefits of membership.
 For example, you may be invited to events run jointly with or by other members, where those events are relevant and appropriate to the Network.
 If you would like further information about this please contact us using the details at section 1 above.

 We may disclose your personal information to selected third party processors (such as agents or sub-contractors) for the purposes outlined in this Notice.
 The third party in question will be required to use any personal information they receive in accordance with our instructions.

 We reserve the right to disclose your personal information to third parties:

 if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;

 with our professional advisors eg lawyers, where necessary to protect our interests;